nf-core/methylseq/README.md

 The pipeline allows you to choose between running either [Bismark](https://github.com/FelixKrueger/Bismark) or [bwa-meth](https://github.com/brentp/bwa-meth) / [MethylDackel](https://github.com/dpryan79/methyldackel).

 Choose between workflows by using `--aligner bismark` (default, uses bowtie2 for alignment), `--aligner bismark_hisat` or `--aligner bwameth`.
 For higher performance, the pipeline can leverage the [Parabricks implementation of bwa-meth (fq2bammeth)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam_meth.html), which implements the baseline tool `bwa-meth` in a performant method using fq2bam (BWA-MEM + GATK) as a backend for processing on GPU.
 To use this option, include the `gpu` profile along with `--aligner bwameth`.

+Note: For faster CPU runs with BWA-Meth, enable the BWA-MEM2 algorithm using `--use_mem2`.
+The GPU pathway (Parabricks) requires `-profile gpu` and a container runtime (Docker, Singularity, or Podman); Conda/Mamba are not supported for the GPU module.

 | Step                                         | Bismark workflow         | bwa-meth workflow     |
 | -------------------------------------------- | ------------------------ | --------------------- |